danielmarschall/simple_log_event/README.txt

 without MessageTable/Provider.

-Distribution to the end user (files found in folder "TLB")
+Distribution to the end user
 ----------------------------

-Register.bat
-UnRegister.bat
-ViaThinkSoftSimpleLogEvent32.dll
-ViaThinkSoftSimpleLogEvent64.dll
+You only need to deploy SimpleLogEventSetup.exe which is located in the folder "Setup".

+The EXE file contains everything inside:
+- 32 bit and 64 bit DLL (will be unpacked to target location)
+- Registration procedure for COM/Typelib
+- Registration procedure for SourceNames

 Installation